Amanda van der Walt

 Private training and consultation for dogs & puppies, done at home

-Positive reinforcement based behaviour modification means that your dog has a better alternative to their “bad” or unwanted actions.
+Positive reinforcement based behaviour modification assists your dog towards a better alternative to their “bad” or unwanted actions.
 Bad, anxious or unacceptable behaviours are not only replaced with better ones but your dog feels happier with these welcome alternatives as they have a better result.

 Some of the most common behaviours are listed below.
 For a more comprehensive list and for information about consultations please visit the “consultations & behaviours” pages.